hallard/WeMos-TIC/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/)
 If you want to do commercial stuff with this project, please contact [CH2i company](https://ch2i.eu/en#support) so we can organize an simple agreement.

-# order
+# Lazy building your own?

-You can order this shield fully assembled with some options or not on [tindie][24]
+You can order this shield fully assembled with some extra on [tindie][24]

 <a href="https://www.tindie.com/products/25467/"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-mediums.png" alt="I sell on Tindie" width="150" height="78"></a>